StateMirror — Spec Sheet

 - Does not mutate state on read

-- Does not execute side effects
+- Does not execute application outcomes

 Non-guarantees